Sarah Swygert, PI

 Hi, I’m Ban Al-Kurdi, a PhD student from the cell and molecular biology program and my research experience and interest range from disease modeling utilizing stem cells and neurons to studying chromatin structure.
 Currently I’m enjoying my time at the Swgert lab learning yeast genetics and the differences in chromatin structure between quiescent and log cells utilizing ChIP-seq and Micro-C to unravel these differences.
 I’m an international student from Jordan where I got my B.Sc. in biotechnology and genetic engineering and my M.Sc. in biology focusing on mesenchymal stem cell differentiation to urothelial cells.
 Outside the lab I like doing CrossFit, outdoor activities and developing new experiences.

 Hi!
-I’m Jason, I’m a biochemistry major with a concentration in data science and a minor in computer science for bioinformatics at CSU.
+I’m Jason, I recently graduated from CSU as a biochemistry major with a concentration in data science and a minor in computer science for bioinformatics.
 I was raised as a first generation child to my mom from Honduras.
 My general science interests are data science and how computers can help in scientific research advancements.
 I also have a soft spot for biophysics.
 I generally work on bioinformatics pipelines involving ChIP-SEQ, Micro-C, and other genomics-related projects in order to analyze data from quiescent yeast cells in hopes that the highly condensed chromatin formations involved in this conserved cell state will help us understand more about chromatin structure all around.

 Corey Teruya, research coordinator